ryanrodemoyer/git-evangelism/README.md

       * interactive rebase
          * Powerful mechanism to squash, reorder and ammend commits that exist on a specific branch.
            `git rebase -i`
+         * Rebase entire repository from tip of current branch to original commit
+           `git rebase -i --root`

 ## Using Git With SCP
 * Why do I need SCP?